BassemMagdi0007/Clean-Wumpus-Cave/README.md

 # Assignment 1.0: Wumpus-Cave Variant A

-This repository contains a Python implementation that serves as a solver for the Wumpus World problem, involving a grid-based environment where an agent (vacuum cleaner) needs to navigate, following a sequence of instructions, to clean the entire area.
+This repository contains a Python implementation that serves as a solver for the Wumpus World problem, involving a grid-based environment where an agent (vacuum cleaner) needs to navigate, following a sequence of instructions, to clean the entire area or generate a sequence of directions to clean the entire erea.
 The code provides a detailed solution, including tracking the agent's movement and validating the cleaning plan.